emvaized/open-in-popup-window-extension/README.md

 - [x] Configurable popup height, width and position on screen
 - [x] Option to close popup window when origin window regains focus
 - [x] New popups can be opened from existing popups
-- [x] Automatically reopen new single tab windows as popup windows
+- [x] Automatically reopen new single tab windows as popup windows ([more info](https://github.com/emvaized/open-in-popup-window-extension/tree/main?tab=readme-ov-file#how-to-use-the-new-feature-reopen-new-single-tab-windows-as-popup-windows))
 - [x] Automatically reopen tabs opened by page as popup windows
 - [x] Customizable [keyboard hotkeys](https://github.com/emvaized/open-in-popup-window-extension?tab=readme-ov-file#what-keyboard-hotkeys-are-available)

-This extension is intended to be used as an analogue of <i>Safari Link Preview</i> or <i>Arc Peek</i>.
+This extension is intended to be used as an analogue of <i>Safari Link Preview</i>, <i>Arc Peek</i> or <i>Zen Glance</i>.
 It's a great way to preview links, which works everywhere and is not affected by the CORS problem like other extensions which are using `iframe` element for the link preview.

 <a href="https://addons.mozilla.org/firefox/addon/open-in-popup-window/"><img src="https://user-images.githubusercontent.com/585534/107280546-7b9b2a00-6a26-11eb-8f9f-f95932f4bfec.png" alt="Get for Firefox"></a> &nbsp; <a href="https://chrome.google.com/webstore/detail/open-in-popup-window/gmnkpkmmkhbgnljljcchnakehlkihhie"><img src="https://developer.chrome.com/static/docs/webstore/branding/image/iNEddTyWiMfLSwFD6qGq.png" alt="Get for Chrome" height=65 ></a>